matthewfeickert/hepaccelerate/README.md

 # hepaccelerate

 Simple example kernels with Numba for data analysis with jagged arrays.
-Run a full HEP analysis on a billion events to histograms in minutes on a single workstation.
+You can use these to run a full HEP analysis on a billion events to histograms in minutes on a single workstation.
 Weighted histograms, jet-lepton deltaR matching and more!
 Works on both the CPU and GPU!

-**Under active development, in use by a CMS Higgs analysis!**
+**Under active development and use by a few CMS analyses!**

 <p float="left">
   <img src="images/kernel_benchmarks.png" alt="Kernel benchmarks" width="300"/>